Automattic/Edit-Flow/readme.txt

 5. See posts at a glance with the editorial calendar, and drag and drop to reschedule

 == Changelog ==

+= 0.5.3 =
+* Fixes issue where default Custom Statuses and User Groups were returning even after being deleted

 = 0.5.1 =
 * Editorial calendar improvements: filter by category or author